supertarto/ansible-burpui/README.md

 # Ansible BurpUI
 [![Build Status](https://travis-ci.org/supertarto/ansible-burpui.svg?branch=master)](https://travis-ci.org/supertarto/ansible-burpui)

 Install and configure BurpUI with ansible.
-This role is meant to suits my need and is inspired by https://github.com/CoffeeITWorks/ansible_burpui_server If you want a more complete role, go check it!
+This role is meant to suits my need and is inspired by https://github.com/CoffeeITWorks/ansible_burpui_server if you want a more complete role, go check it!

 ## Requirements
 A burp backup server